paynl/shopware5-plugin/README.md

 #### Update instructions

-If you downloaded the plugin via the store you can click the update button next to the plugin to update it it with one click.
-Otherwise you can update the plugin the same way as you installed it.
-Download the latest .zip release and upload into *Configuration* > *Plugin Manager* > *Installed* > *Upload plugin*.
+If you downloaded the plugin via the store you can click the update button next to the plugin to update it it with one click. <br/>Otherwise you can update the plugin the same way as you installed it. <br/><br/>Download the latest .zip release and upload into *Configuration* > *Plugin Manager* > *Installed* > *Upload plugin*.
 You will se a small update logo appear next to the plugin that says *update from local*, click that to update the plugin.

 When the update is done, follow the next steps:
 1. Go to *Configuration* > *Cache/performance* > *Cache/performance*